 The Master in Accountancy is offered to students with a variety of backgrounds who desire a concentrated plan of study to prepare for a career in accountancy.
-Consult with the Director of Graduate Business Programs for more information 216.397.1970.
+Consult with the Assistant Dean for Graduate Business Programs for more information 216.397.1970.

 M.S.
 Accountancy Flowchart